 The single threaded cfrac benchmark by Dave Barrett is an implementation of continued fraction factorization which uses many small short-lived allocations.
 All allocators do well on such common usage, where mimalloc is just a tad faster than tcmalloc and jemalloc.

-The single threaded redis benchmark again show that most allocators do well on such workloads where tcmalloc did best this time.
+The single threaded redis benchmark again show that most allocators do well on such workloads.

 The larsonN server benchmark by Larson and Krishnan allocates and frees between threads.
 They observed this behavior (which they call bleeding) in actual server applications, and the benchmark simulates this.
 Here, mimalloc is quite a bit faster than tcmalloc and jemalloc probably due to the object migration between different threads.